MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsMobilityPolicy.md

 ```

 ## DESCRIPTION
 The TeamsMobilityPolicy allows Admins to control Teams mobile usage for users.

-The Remove-CsTeamsMobilityPolicy cmdlet lets an Admin delete a custom policy that has been created.
+The Remove-CsTeamsMobilityPolicy cmdlet lets an Admin delete a custom teams mobility policy that has been created.

 ## EXAMPLES